microsoft/BotFramework-WebChat/AdaptiveCards.md

 ### Design considerations for WebChat display

 * Action buttons are displayed at full card width by default.
 Each button will occupy its own vertical space.
-In the previous WebChat, buttons followed a word-wrap layout.
-The recommendation is to not use more than 5 or so buttons, depending on card content, such that the entire card may be readable on screen.
+In previous versions of WebChat, buttons followed a word-wrap layout.
+To ensure the entire card displays on the screen, we recommend not using more than five buttons.

 * Adaptive Cards may define columns of data.
 It is common for a WebChat to be a sidebar or otherwise narrow window.
 Having many columns may force a layout wider than the typical chat.

-* Adaptive Cards do not currently have a layout model which is constrained by device size.
-Compare this to CSS Media Queries which allow this type of styling.
-Again, the recommendation is to simply limit the number of columns in your card.
+* Unlike CSS media queries, Adaptive Cards do not currently have a layout model which is constrained by device size.
+We recommend limiting the number of columns in a card.

 * As any other card, Adaptive Cards can be shown in a carousel.